urbit/urbit/README.md

-# Nixcrpkgs
+# nixcrpkgs

 [www.pololu.com](https://www.pololu.com/)

-*Nixcrpkgs* is a collection of tools for cross-compiling statically-linked, standalone software applications.
-With Nixcrpkgs, you can specify what platforms you want to target, what libraries and build tools you depend on, and the commands that build your software.
-When you build your software, Nixcrpkgs will automatically take care of building or retrieving everything you need, including cross-compilers and libraries.
+*nixcrpkgs* is a collection of tools for cross-compiling statically-linked, standalone software applications.
+With nixcrpkgs, you can specify what platforms you want to target, what libraries and build tools you depend on, and the commands that build your software.
+When you build your software, nixcrpkgs will automatically take care of building or retrieving everything you need, including cross-compilers and libraries.

-Nixcrpkgs primarily consists of *Nix expressions*, which are recipes for building software with [Nix, the purely functional package manager][nix].
+nixcrpkgs primarily consists of *Nix expressions*, which are recipes for building software with [Nix, the purely functional package manager][nix].
 These recipes build on top of the [Nix Packages collection (Nixpkgs)][nixpkgs].